 |HR Analyst||Nola Nelson|

-Under the direction of the Public Health Laboratories Director, the Public Health Assistant Laboratories Director-Clinical Laboratories assists with the clinical laboratories’ new program development; administrative, budgetary, and strategic planning; and overall operational support for managing the Milwaukee Health Department (MHD) laboratory quality services and regulatory compliances.
-The incumbent serves as the technical director for the clinical laboratory assays and manages daily operations in the microbiology, virology, and molecular sections.
+Under the direction of the Public Health Laboratories Director, the Public Health Assistant Laboratories Director-Clinical assists with the clinical and molecular laboratories’ new program development; administrative, budgetary, and strategic planning; and overall operational support for managing the Milwaukee Health Department Laboratory (MHDL) quality services and regulatory compliances.
+The incumbent serves as the technical director for the clinical laboratory and manages daily operations in the microbiology, virology, and molecular sections.

-- Assist the Laboratory Director in the support, maintenance and enhancement of the laboratory testing services of MHD Medical branch programs.
+- Assist the Laboratory Director in the support, maintenance and enhancement of the clinical laboratory testing services under the MHD Medical branch.

-- Coordinate the activities of the clinical laboratory sections, MHD medical branch and external agencies.
+- Coordinate the activities of the clinical laboratory sections, MHD medical branch and external partnering agencies.

 - Ensure compliance with the requirements of laboratory regulatory agencies and professional accrediting organizations relevant to clinical testing.

-- Assist in financial oversight by monitoring and reporting monthly revenue and expenditures for each laboratory area.
+- Assist in financial oversight by monitoring and reporting monthly revenue and expenditures for each laboratory areas.

-- Serve as the technical adviser to the Laboratory Operations Manager, MHD communicable and sexually-transmitted disease programs, and community partners.
+- Serve as the technical adviser to the clinical lab, MHD communicable and sexually transmitted infections programs, clients and community partners.

 - Supervise and manage scientific sections of the MHD laboratory, including coordination of testing staff, quality assurance and control, safety activities, hiring, training and competency, continuing education and personnel-related matters.

-- Provide technological leadership in the evaluation, analysis and validation of test results of routine and emerging methods for microbial testing.
+- Provide technical leadership in the evaluation, analysis and validation of test results of routine and emerging methods for microbial and molecular testing.

 - Explore and adopt new technologies in the detection of microbial pathogens in clinical samples to enhance laboratory diagnostic capabilities.